safoun10/Foodie-Fiesta-Client/README.md

 - There is a blogs page that includes answers to specific questions about React That was asked in the requirements.
 - The Chef Recipe page is private and does not redirect the user to the login page upon reload.
 - ~~The chef pictures on the banner of Chef Recipes or on the six cards on the Homepage are lazy- loaded.~~
-- ~~There is a button on the blog page that generates and downloads a PDF containing information about the page.~~
+- There is a button on the blog page that generates and downloads a PDF containing information about the page.
-- The website design and color selection are reasonable and meaningful (*I tried to make it but design sense is as bad as my gpa🙂*)
+- The website design and color selection are reasonable and meaningful (*I tried to make it but my design sense is as bad as my gpa🙂*)
 - The code is clean and organized with meaningful names.